curveball/website/pages/getting-started.md

 $ npm install @curveball/core
 ```

-## Getting started
+## Handling requests

-Curveball only provides a basic framework.
+Curveball core only provides a basic framework.
 Using it means implementing or
-using curveball middleware.
+using Curveball middleware.
 For example, if you want a router, use or build
 a Router middleware.

-All of the following examples are written in typescript, but it is also
+All of the following examples are written in TypeScript, but it is also
-possible to use the framework with plain javascript.
+possible to use the framework with plain JavaScript.
+The following example
+is the most basic middleware for handling requests.

 ```typescript
 import { Application, Context } from '@curveball/core';